nabeela-samsi/TypeScriptChallenges/README.md

 1. Class Bank

-    - It has one parameter:
+    - It has one property:
         - name and type is a string

     - The class bank have 5 methods they are listed below: